Markov partitions for toral $\mathbb{Z}^2$-rotations featuring Jeandel-Rao Wang shift and model sets: Abstract

 \section{Abstract}

-We define a partition $\mathcal{P}_0$ and a $\mathbb{Z}^2$-action by rotations on a 2-dimensional torus whose associated symbolic dynamical system is a minimal proper subshift of the Jeandel-Rao aperiodic Wang shift defined by 11 Wang tiles.
-We define another partition $\mathcal{P}_\mathcal{U}$ and $\mathbb{Z}^2$-action by rotations on $\mathbb{T}^2$ whose associated symbolic dynamical system is equal to a minimal and aperiodic Wang shift defined by 19 Wang tiles.
-This proves that $\mathcal{P}_\mathcal{U}$ is a Markov partition for the $\mathbb{Z}^2$-action by rotations on $\mathbb{T}^2$.
-We prove in both cases that the $\mathbb{Z}^2$-action on the torus is the maximal equicontinuous factor of the minimal subshifts and that the set of fiber cardinalities of the factor map is $\{1,2,8\}$.
-The two minimal subshifts are uniquely ergodic and are isomorphic as measure-preserving dynamical systems to the $\mathbb{Z}^2$-action on the torus.
+We define a partition $\mathcal{P}_0$ and a $\mathbb{Z}^2$-rotation ($\mathbb{Z}^2$-action defined by rotations) on a 2-dimensional torus whose associated symbolic dynamical system is a minimal proper subshift of the Jeandel-Rao aperiodic Wang shift defined by 11 Wang tiles.
+We define another partition $\mathcal{P}_\mathcal{U}$ and a $\mathbb{Z}^2$-rotation on $\mathbb{T}^2$ whose associated symbolic dynamical system is equal to a minimal and aperiodic Wang shift defined by 19 Wang tiles.
+This proves that $\mathcal{P}_\mathcal{U}$ is a Markov partition for the $\mathbb{Z}^2$-rotation on $\mathbb{T}^2$.
+We prove in both cases that the toral $\mathbb{Z}^2$-rotation is the maximal equicontinuous factor of the minimal subshifts and that the set of fiber cardinalities of the factor map is $\{1,2,8\}$.
+The two minimal subshifts are uniquely ergodic and are isomorphic as measure-preserving dynamical systems to the toral $\mathbb{Z}^2$-rotations.
 It provides a construction of these Wang shifts as model sets of 4-to-2 cut and project schemes.
 A do-it-yourself puzzle is available in the appendix to illustrate the results.